Blockchain-Technology-Lab/consensus-decentralization/docs/mappings.md

 project's output directory (`output/<project_name>/`).

 The logic of the mapping depends on the type of clustering we want to achieve.
 So, different mappings will output different results, even if applied on the same data.
+An exception to this is the "no-cluster" mapping, which maps blocks to coinbase addresses, so it doesn't perform any extra processing on the raw data.

 ## Pool Information